runabrandes/project-2/README.md

 ![HTMLtesting](assets/README_images/HTML-testing.png)

 - CSS
-  - I have checked my style.css file with the W3C CSS Validator and was given no errors.
+  - I have checked my style.css file with the [W3C CSS Validator](https://jigsaw.w3.org/css-validator/) and was given no errors.
 There was one warning message regarding the imported style sheets from Google Fonts stating "Imported style sheets are not checked in direct input and file upload modes".
 This can not be changed as it is an external file from Google Fonts.

 ![CSStesting](assets/README_images/CSS-testing.png)

+- JavaScript
+  - The script.js file was tested using [JSHint.com](https://jshint.com/).
+  The testing showed several warnings but no errors.
+  Warnings were revolvong around "ES6 (use 'esversion: 6') or Mozilla JS extensions" and "using dot notation".

 ### ACCESSIBILITY